scala-native/scala-native/docs/user/profiling.rst

     $ cd ~ && mkdir -p git/hub && cd git/hub/
     $ git clone git@github.com:brendangregg/FlameGraph.git

-* Then navigate to your Scala Native project and after building your binary, and you can create a flamegraph like so:
+* Then navigate to your Scala Native project and, after building your binary, you can create a flamegraph like so:

 .. code-block:: shell